ThePaavero/git-notifications/node-client/README.md

 # The CLI Client

 Subscribe to notifications for a repository with this command.
-It outputs native desktop notifications on all events.
+It outputs native desktop notifications on all events, and logs possible commits to your terminal.

 ## Installing
 1. ``` $ yarn ```